Sydematic/hobby-hub/README.md

 ## Usage

-Start the backend server.
+Start the backend server locally.

-Start the frontend development server.
+Start the frontend development server locally.

 Open http://localhost:5173 in your browser to interact with the app.

 Sign up or log in to access features like saving recipes and tracking workouts.

+⚠️ Note: This project is currently running locally only; it is not deployed on Netlify, Render, or any other hosting platform.

--Syd, Mari, Rafiq
+** -Syd, Mari, Rafiq **